How to Make Videos for the TikTok Green Screen

 Step 1.
 Upload a video to Kapwing Studio

-Once you have a video in mind for your green screen, open the Kapwing Studio and upload it from your device or paste a link to a YouTube video.
+Once you have a video in mind for your green screen, open Kapwing's green screen video editor and upload it from your device or paste a link to a YouTube video.
 When the clip has fully uploaded, you'll be able to adjust the size and make further edits.

 Step 2.
 Resize and trim your video